-The City of Rainbow City is required by the Alabama Department of Environmental Management (ADEM) to comply with the General Phase II Municipal Separate Storm Sewer System (MS4) Permit No. ALR040009.
+The City of Rainbow City is required by the Alabama Department of Environmental Management (ADEM) to comply with the General Phase II Municipal Separate Storm Sewer System (MS4) Permit No. ALR040056.
 One of the conditions of the permit is to develop, implement, and enforce a Storm Water Management Program (SWMP).

 The SWMP must be designed to reduce the discharge of pollutants from our MS4 to the maximum extent practicable (MEP) to protect the water quality and to satisfy the appropriate water quality requirements of the Clean Water Act.
-The City of Rainbow City entered into a cooperative agreement with the City of Gadsden, the City of Hokes Bluff, the City of Glencoe, the City of Attalla, the City of Reece City, the City of Southside, and Etowah County to develop an overall SWMP for each entity to implement as required to comply with the permit referenced above.
+The City of Rainbow City entered into a cooperative agreement with the City of Gadsden, the City of Hokes Bluff, the City of Glencoe, the City of Attalla, the City of Southside, and Etowah County to develop an overall SWMP for each entity to implement as required to comply with the permit referenced above.

 An MS4 is defined by the EPA as a conveyance or system of conveyances that is owned by a state, city, town, village, or other public entity that discharges to waters of the U.S.; designed or used to collect or convey stormwater (including storm drains, pipes, ditches, etc.); not a combined sewer; and not part of a Publicly Owned Treatment Works (sewage treatment plant).

 The City’s goal is to have a comprehensive and effective public education and outreach program, the intent of which is to:

-- Generate awareness of storm water pollution prevention by educating people about the storm drain system and its relationship to the health of local waterways;
+- Generate awareness of storm water pollution prevention by educating people about the storm drain system and its relationship to the health of local waterways.

 - Inform the public of steps they can take to reduce pollutants in storm water runoff.

-For questions about the City of Rainbow City Storm-water Management Program and its implementation or to report a non-compliant construction site, illicit discharge (including spills or illegal dumping), impaired waterways, or any possible violation of ordinances relating to storm water pollution please contact the Rainbow City & Utilities Board Engineering Department at 256-413-1230.
+For questions about the City of Rainbow City Storm-water Management Program and its implementation or to report a non-compliant construction site, illicit discharge (including spills or illegal dumping), impaired waterways, or any possible violation of ordinances relating to stormwater pollution please contact the Rainbow City & Utilities Board Engineering Department at 256-413-1230.

 City Engineer / Street Superintendent

-- Site Plan Review – SOP
+Site Plan Review – SOP

-- Construction Inspection – SOP
+Construction Inspection – SOP

-- Revisions to the Storm Water Management Program – 2014
+Revisions to the Storm Water Management Program – 2014